Osiris1975/namelist-mod-gen/docs/SteamDesc.md

 - [b]Star Trek[/b]: Names based on the the Star Trek franchise.
 As there weren't enough names, ChatGPT was used to generate additional similar names.
 - [b]Battlestar Gallactica[/b]: Names based on the BSG franchise.
 As there weren't enough names, ChatGPT was used to generate additional similar names.
 - [b]UNE[/b]: Names based on a Unified Earth, using United Nations leaders as leaders.

-Future namelists and features planned or in development:
-- [b]Chinese[/b]: Names based on Chinese history and culture.
-- [b]Japanese[/b]: Names based on Japanese history and culture.
-- [b]Mongolian[/b]: Names to suit Ghenghis Khan himself.
-- [b]Native American[/b]: Names based on Native American culture.
-- [b]Sci Fi Novels[/b]: Names based on Sci-Fi novel series such as The Culture, The Expanse, and Revelation Space series.
-ChatGPT will be used to fill out these lists.
-- [b]Sci-Fi Franchise Mashup[/b]: Names from other sci-fi franchises that wouldn't provide enough names on their own.
-- Updated versions of unmaintained namelists (with attribution and permission of original mod creators).
 - [b]Translated versions of each namelist for each supported language[/b] (This is automated, your mileage may vary).

-For full details on the namelist themes and contents, go here:

- [u][url=https://docs.google.com/spreadsheets/d/e/2PACX-1vSwK7tAOLRflzxfqE248c-4h7NL4CKV-Sk-VS76Jl6VmxP7N9Y98Ow7jIfoF4afgZlj7K0Mu7HlrrCV/pubhtml#]Naming Conventions Google Sheet[/url][/u].

 [hr][/hr]
 [h1]Get Involved[/h1]